 - Includes brokerage integration, portfolio tracking, rebalancing, watchlists, alerts, future income forecasts, etc.

 Click here to try Stock Rover for free (14-day free trial).

 According to economists and investors the definition of a bear market as when the stock prices fall by 20% or more from a recent high.
 Declines of this magnitude happen because of impending or actual recessions, rising interest rates, and poor earnings.
 The great majority of stock prices decline, and investor sentiment is typically strongly negative.

 Bear markets can be a few months or last many years.
-The average bear market length is 289 days or roughly 9.6 months, based on the S&P 500 Index.
-A cyclical bear maker may last a few months, while a secular bear market will last several years.
+The average length is 289 days or roughly 9.6 months, based on the S&P 500 Index.
+A cyclical bear maker may last a few months, while a secular one will last several years.
 The average decline has been 36%.

 Bear markets are divided into four stages.
 Typically, they occur in the following sequence.